phpgearbox/session/README.md

 Our Extra Method: hasExpired
 --------------------------------------------------------------------------------
-To my current knowledge of laravel, there is no built in way to work out if a Session has been set but then expired.
-So in a normal laravel app if you wanted to display a "Your Session has expired!" message you would need to do some custom filters or something... see:
+To my current knowledge of Laravel, there is no built in way to work out if a Session has been set but then expired.
+So in a normal Laravel app if you wanted to display a "Your Session has expired!" message you would need to do some custom filters or something... see: